 I have a special gift for you!
 Below you can sign up to receive a free Disney packing list “checklist” with all the things we discussed.
 If you are already a subscriber, just check your latest email from me for the password to the “free Wifey Printable library” to find yours.

 I hope this Disney packing list information and Printable were helpful to you.
 Let me hear what you think and share – share – share!
+Thank you!

 - BEST PLACES TO TRAVEL IN OCTOBER